 - Implementing new preventative measures when gaps are identified

-As an organisation Plan Australia is to always be aware, vigilant and uncompromising when implementing our Child Protection Policy.
+As an organisation Plan International Australia is to always be aware, vigilant and uncompromising when implementing our Safeguarding Children and Young People Policy.
 Staff and others should continually be aware of risks, and be actively minimising opportunities and situations where children can be harmed.
-The "Ensuring Child Protection – Plan Australia Child Protection Procedures" was developed after undertaking a risk analysis of all Plan Australia activities and functions and is reviewed and updated regularly.
-This implementation document provides specific child protection guidelines for the following working areas of Plan Australia:
+The "Ensuring Child Safeguarding – Plan International Australia Child Safeguarding Procedures" was developed after undertaking a risk analysis of all Plan International Australia activities and functions and is reviewed and updated regularly.
+This implementation document provides specific child safeguarding guidelines for all areas of Plan International Australia.

-It is the responsibility of the Board and Chief Executive Officer - through department directors to ensure that all Plan Australia Participants in their area of responsibility are aware of, sign onto and agree to abide by the the Plan International Code of Conduct and or Plan in Australia Working with Children Code of Conduct, this policy and applicable local procedures.
-In the first instance, this includes Plan in Australia’s "Ensuring Child Protection - Plan in Australia Child Protection Procedures".
+It is the responsibility of the Board and Chief Executive Officer - through department directors to ensure that all PIA Participants in their area of responsibility are aware of, sign onto and agree to abide by the Plan International Code of Conduct and the Plan International Australia Working with Children Code of Conduct, this policy and applicable local procedures.
+In the first instance, this includes Plan in Australia’s "Ensuring Child Safeguarding – Plan International Australia Child Safeguarding Procedures".

-- Sign onto and agree to abide by this policy and the procedures relevant to them as outlined in the "Ensuring Child Protection - Plan Australia Child Protection Procedures" document.
+- Sign onto and agree to abide by this policy and the procedures relevant to them as outlined in the "Ensuring Child Safeguarding - Plan International Australia Child Safeguarding Procedures" document.

 - Respond to a child who may have been abused or exploited in accordance with applicable local office procedures